Deep Dives and Backstories Podcast

 Click the button below to listen with the transcript.

-BONUS EPISODE: MONUMENTAL MISINFORMATION
+MONUMENTAL MISINFORMATION

 Published September 7, 2023

-We live in a nation that commemorates historical events with monuments and markers, yet so many of the monuments we visit are ripe with misinformation, disinformation, and erasure.
-And once literally built into stone and metal, those myths are very hard to dismantle.
+We live in a nation that commemorates historical events with monuments and markers, yet so many of the monuments we visit are ripe with erasure.
+How can we correct this problem?
+We took a road trip to explore some historical monuments that actually embody a much larger, complex story.

-WHAT'S IN A (SCHOOL) NAME?
+WHAT'S IN A SCHOOL NAME?

 Published Septembre 25, 2023